 The inaugural planting of a Freedom Fruit Garden occurred on 25 June 2010, at Preston Road Reserve, East Ōtara, Manukau in collaboration with Te Tuhi Centre for the Arts.

-The site for the Preston Road Reserve orchard was also chosen because it boarders with Rongomai Primary School.
+The site for the Preston Road Reserve orchard was also chosen because it borders with Rongomai Primary School.
 The students of Rongomai elected the variety and number of fruit trees to be planted and helped with the actual planting.

 On the ground of Te Tuhi Centre for the Arts is a lemon tree grove that links the project to its origin and the community to the gallery.